A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Introduction

 \section{Introduction}

 Software bugs and failures are costing trillions of dollars every year to the global economy according to a recent report by a software testing company Tricentis\footnote{\url{https://www.techrepublic.com/article/report-software-failure-caused-1-7-trillion-in-financial-losses-in-2017/}}.
 In 2017 alone, 606 software bugs costed the global economy about \$1.7 trillion dollars, affecting 3.7 billion people.
 To alleviate this issue, researchers and practitioners have been striving to develop efficient testing techniques and tools, to help improve the reliability of software systems before they are released to the public.
-Several strategies, such as random testing \cite{hamlet1994random}, coverage-based testing \cite{zhu1997software} and search-based testing \cite{harman2015achievements} have been proposed to evaluate that a software product does what it is supposed to do.
-More recently, Reinforcement Learning (RL) is being increasingly leveraged for software testing purposes \cite{zheng2019wuji,bagherzadeh2021reinforcement,moghadam2021autonomous,malialis2015distributed} thanks to the availability of multiple RL frameworks providing pre-implemented RL algorithms, e.g., Advantage Actor Critic (A2C), Deep Q-Networks (DQN), Proximal Policy Optimization (PPO).
-For example, Kim et al. \cite{kim2018generating} leveraged the Keras-RL framework to apply RL to test data generation.
-Similarly, Drozd et al. used the Tensorforce framework to apply RL to Fuzzing testing \cite{drozd2018fuzzergym} and Romdhana et al. used the Stable-baselines framework for black box testing of android applications \cite{romdhana2022deep}.
+Several strategies, such as random testing by Hamlet et al. \cite{hamlet1994random}, coverage-based testing by Zhu et al.\cite{zhu1997software} and search-based testing by Harman et al. \cite{harman2015achievements} have been proposed to evaluate that a software product does what it is supposed to do.
+More recently, Deep Reinforcement Learning (DRL) is being increasingly leveraged for software testing purposes as studied by Zheng et al.\cite{zheng2019wuji}, Bagherzadeh et al. \cite{bagherzadeh2021reinforcement}, Moghadam et al.\cite{moghadam2021autonomous}, Malialis et al.\cite{malialis2015distributed} thanks to the availability of multiple DRL frameworks providing implemented DRL algorithms, e.g., Advantage Actor Critic (A2C), Deep Q-Networks (DQN), Proximal Policy Optimization (PPO).
+For example, Kim et al. \cite{kim2018generating} leveraged the Keras-rl framework to apply DRL to test data generation.
+Similarly, Drozd et al. \cite{drozd2018fuzzergym} used the Tensorforce framework to apply DRL to Fuzzing testing and Romdhana et al. \cite{romdhana2022deep} used the Stable-baselines framework for black box testing of android applications.